JudiniLabs/code-gpt-docs/docs/tutorial-basics/troubleshooting.md

 The CodeGPT extension is incompatible with VSCode Tunnel as it cannot run localhost under this setup.

 - Solution:
 Unfortunately, no workaround exists for using the CodeGPT extension with VSCode Tunnel.
-Please make sure you run VSCode in a local environment where localhost can be used.
+Please ensure you run VSCode in a local environment where localhost can be used.

 ## Experiencing a black screen after reinstalling or updating the CodeGPT Extension
 - Issue: